 Is there parking available?
 There is parking available on the main street as well as in the neighborhood behind/around the shop

 What is your preferred method of payment?
 I accept payment in the form of cash, Cash App, or through Venmo.
-I no longer take card.
+I no longer take cards.
+Cash is king!

 What is your deposit policy?